-As we shall demonstrate later, using a small fraction of the PC modes is sufficient to extract almost all the information we seek for a cosmological analysis.
-Moreover, the selected PC modes can further be compressed using the KL method, with almost no loss of information for the parameters we are interested in, and it can also highlight the key informative modes for the specific parameters we aim to constrain.
+The selected PC modes ($M'$) based on Fisher information matrix can further be compressed using the MOPED scheme, with almost no loss of information for the parameters we are interested in, and it can also highlight the key informative modes for the specific parameters we aim to constrain.